Best Apple Apps 2017

 Cost: Basic is free on App Store, Premium goes for $19.99/3 months.

 Fitbit position their app as a personal trainer.
-The app provides personalized workout recommendations, sets fitness goals with bodyweight, run and walk workouts.
+This popular Apple app provides personalized workout recommendations, sets fitness goals with bodyweight, run and walk workouts.
 Dynamic workouts are adjusted according to feedback, goals, exercises and daily activity tracked with a Fitbit device and user capabilities.

 What’s so special?
 There are many fitness apps on the market.
 Most of them are paired with wearables.